openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 |                   | or in the LMS.                       |
 +-------------------+--------------------------------------+

-You set the show answer preference as an attribute of the ``problem`` element.
+With OLX, you set the show answer preference as an attribute of the ``problem`` element.

 .. code-block:: xml